Burren College of Art

-Burren College of Art is an Irish non-profit independent art college specialising in undergraduate and graduate Fine Art education, located in Ballyvaughan, County Clare, Ireland.
+Burren College of Art is a nonprofit independent art college specialising in undergraduate and graduate Fine Art education in Ballyvaughan, County Clare, Ireland.
 The Master of Fine Art programme is accredited by the University of Galway.
 The college has a substantial gallery space.

 About

-The Burren College of Art was founded by Michael Greene and his wife Mary Hawkes Greene in 1993.
+The Burren College of Art was founded by Michael Greene and his wife, Mary Hawkes Greene, in 1993.
 They renovated a Norman tower house, called Newtown Castle, and its grounds.
 Buildings were added over time, including a new graduate studio and the largest gallery space in County Clare.

 The Burren region of Ireland where the college is located.

-"The Burren College of Art is a unique experiment in art education, based in a unique rural landscape."
+The Burren College of Art is a unique experiment in art education, based in a unique rural landscape.

-– Eimear McKeith, Circa MagazineThe college hosted summer classes and study abroad students from the US.
+—Eimear McKeith, Circa MagazineThe college hosted summer classes and study abroad students from the US.
 It started the first Masters of Fine Art in Ireland in 2003 and the first studio-based PhD in 2007, both conferred by the National University of Ireland, Galway.
-In 2007 Circa Art Magazine described the college as a "high-standard, third-level art education cheek by jowl with Clare’s grykes and clints".
+In 2007 Circa Art Magazine called the college a "high-standard, third-level art education cheek by jowl with Clare’s grykes and clints".